AdaCore/spark2014/docs/ug/gnattest.rst

 Although testing is not exhaustive by nature, contrary to proof, it is meant to explore enough possibilities to gain confidence in the program.
-Safety and security standards mandate which possibilities must be explored: functional properties related to the low-level requirements, and robustness tests with with boundary values.
+Safety and security standards mandate which possibilities must be explored: functional properties related to the low-level requirements, and robustness tests with boundary values.

 A formal test case is a GNAT extension to Ada, which is part of Alfa, meant to